One of the hardest questions for a start-up business will be:

 4.What it says on the tin

-Again it could be a boring approach but maybe the most safest.
-There’s no cleverness, or risk of misinterpretations, just a straight forward business name.
+This might be a boring approach but also the safest.
+There’s no cleverness or risk of misinterpretations, just a straight forward business name.
 Communication is direct and so is the business.
 Often gives a hint of seriousness because there are no gimmicks or fancy work involved, it’s intended to be a no qualms business name and service.

 - British Telecom

-So, how do you pick your business name?
+So, how do you pick your brand name?

-The business name won’t make you millions on its own but it plays a part in how you communicate your business.
+A brand name alone won’t make you millions but it plays a part in how you communicate your business.
 It sends messages to your potential clients and if you’re using the wrong message you won’t get much response.
 Whatever route you take there’s one common tactic for a successful business name which is mentioned in all three tips above.

 “Relevancy is important.”